jhead62/Dial4Dough/README.md

 - Twilio Connection --
-	- Ater the ad is viewed -- send completion data to PAP.
+	- After the ad is viewed -- send completion data to PAP.
+	- Integrated phone systems for the advertisers and clients
+	- Live calls -- Time limits